markwolfeman/ist653/assignments/test2.markdown

 - Develop a convincing job announcment by rounding it out with typical wording featured in a digital librarian type job.
 Use your imagination where needed as long as its based in a believable scenario.
 In addition, you will be prompted for specific things to include in your job announcement and others are for for your consideration.

-- Write in complete sentences, but bullets are fine if used approppriately.
-Use nice formating so it is ready to go to a website or printer.
+- Write in complete sentences, but bullets are fine if used appropriately.
+Use professional looking formating so it is ready to go to a website or printer.

-- **It should be approximately 350 to 400 words.**
+**The ad copy should be approximately 350 to 400 words.**

 **Part 1 (5 points) Postion Description and Work Environment**